rwilson504/Blogger/powerplat-dataflow-graph-api/powerplat-dataflow-graph-api.md

 ### 3. Looping Through Paginated Data
 - Develop a script or logic within your dataflow to process each page and retrieve the next page's link.
-- The code below loops through all users within Entra ID and get all manager information.
+- The code below loops through all users within [Entra ID](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) and get all manager information.
 You can utilize the **Advanced editor** button in the query window to copy/paste this code.
 ```
 let
     // This query will return all users who are domain members and have a usage location with the US.
-    // Expand gets us the the mail attribute for the users first level manager.
+    // Expand gets us the mail attribute for the users first level manager.
     // Top is set to 999, this is the max size of records returned per page for this call and will result in fewer calls having to be made.
     url = "https://graph.microsoft.com/v1.0/users?$filter=userType eq 'Member' and usageLocation eq 'US' &$select=userPrincipalName&$expand=manager($levels=1;$select=mail)&$top=999",